The goals of chemotherapy (chemo) may vary by each person's situation. You may be starting chemo for one of these reasons:

 - To ease cancer symptoms (sometimes called palliation): When cancer is in the advanced stage, chemo may be used to shrink cancer tumors that are causing pain or pressure.

-Chemotherapy given after surgery is called adjuvant chemotherapy.
+Chemo given after surgery or radiation is called adjuvant chemotherapy.
 The goal of adjuvant therapy is to kill any cancer cells left in the body after surgery or radiation therapy.
-Chemo given before surgery is called neo-adjuvant chemotherapy.
-The goal of neo-adjuvant therapy may be to shrink the cancer tumor to make it easier to be removed surgically.
+Chemo given before surgery is called neoadjuvant chemotherapy.
+The goal of neoadjuvant therapy may be to shrink the cancer tumor to make it easier to be removed surgically.

 A Closer Look: Mariana*